pointer-laptop13244/projOS-web-preview/README.md

-#The readme was broken.
-The real on will be added later.
+The readme was broken.
+The real one will be added later.